stajichlab/Antarctic_Virus_Discovery/README.md

 ## Github Repository for
-# Viral Diversity in Antarctica is Spatially Structured
+# Antarctic rock viral catalog reveals high diversity and spatial structuring

-## by Cassie Ettinger,  Morgan Saunders, Jason Stajich, Claudia Coleine
+## by Cassie Ettinger, Morgan Saunders, Jason Stajich, Claudia Coleine et al.

 ### To cite this work or code